paritytech/parity-bridges-common/docs/testing-scenarios.md

 In the scenarios, for simplicity, we call the chains Kusama (KSM token) and Polkadot (DOT token), but they should be applicable to any other chains.
+The first scenario has detailed description about the entire process (also see the [sequence diagram](./scenario1.html)), other scenarios only contain a simplified interaction, focusing on things that are unique for that particular scenario.

 Notation:
 - kX - user X interacting with Kusama chain.